 Back in November 2013, Clone Wars writer Brent Friedman confirmed that he worked on an arc “about a team of experimental clone commandos.”
 In light of Dave Filoni sharing these sketches, fans took to Twitter to ask Brent Friedman about Echo, “I know the plans for Echo because I wrote that arc.
 But if and until Dave ever reveals more, the secret dies with me.”
 Clone commandos are different from ARC Troopers.
 It would have been intriguing to see who else was part of this experimental team.
 Gregor, perhaps?
 (Thanks to ShaakTi1138 in the comments section below for highlighting this bit of information.)

-Although I am happy Echo lives on in season six, his reappearance is equally depressing in light of the events that transpired in “The Lost Missions.”
+Although I am happy Echo lives on, his reappearance is equally depressing in light of the events that transpired in “The Lost Missions.”

 Mandalorians are pictured above and stand beside Darth Maul.
 Thus, it is safe to assume that the comic book will also have an appearance of Jedi Master Quinlan Vos.
 Although not witnessed in Star Wars: The Clone Wars, Master Vos struggled with the Dark Side in the Expanded Universe, so much so that both Darth Sidious and Count Dooku demonstrated interest.
 If Vos fell from the path of the Jedi, have he and Maul been pitted against each other to see which will come out on top?
 Or maybe the Jedi Council tasked him with the job to infiltrate the Separatists as a spy?